tobemo/SPAI_project_2019_group1/README.md

 4. Compile and run in IDE.

 //Offline noise reduction
--The Matlab code also includes code for cepstral smoothing which you might like to test
+-The Matlab file has comments describing all the different variables -We have two different enhanced signals for part 3a, an MWF output which has some musical noise and a cepstral smoothing output which has no noise but the speech is less clear
+- Both signals have high noise for a small duration in the beginning